 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Abdominal aortic aneurysm screening No prior authorization required.
 A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance or copay for members eligible for this preventive screening.
 50% coinsurance Alternative care No prior authorization required.
-The amount you pay for services performed or ordered by an alternative care provider does not apply to your yearly maximum out-of-pocket. • Acupuncture, naturopathy, and non-Medicare covered chiropractic care up to a total of 12 office visits combined benefit limit per calendar year. \$25 copay per visit Not covered Covered services include: Chiropractic care provided by a licensed Chiropractor acting within the scope of his/her license.
+The amount you pay for services performed or ordered by an alternative care provider does not apply to your yearly maximum out-of-pocket. \$25 copa y / per visit Acupuncture, and non-Medicare covered chiropractic care up to a total of 12 office visits combined benefit limit per calendar year.
+Covered services include: Chiropractic care provided by a licensed Chiropractor acting within the scope of his/her license.
 In addition to office visits, some of the covered services include physical therapy modalities only when associated with spinal manipulation, related diagnostic laboratory (Complete Blood Count and General Panel), and x-ray services.
 Acupuncture services provided by a licensed acupuncturists acting within the scope of his/her license.
-Covered services include acupuncture and electro-acupuncture.